-The proposal is consistent with Policy UG-P7 on all fronts.
-The rezoning will better enable Rolleston to achieve its role as the District Centre including by providing for additional local residents to support local services and facilities, including the recently established supermarket.
+The proposal is consistent with Policy UG-P7.
+The rezoning will better enable West Melton to achieve its role as a Service Centre including by providing for additional local residents to support local services and facilities, including the recently established supermarket.